844.520.6993

 Congratulations on starting a cleaning business!
 Getting here took a lot of hard work, but don’t rest yet; the cleaning industry remains a competitive market, and small businesses that don’t continue growing tend to be left behind.

 This guide will help you grow your cleaning business to a sustainable size and help you succeed with a commercial or residential cleaning business.
-So, if you’ve been Googling “how to grow my cleaning business?” here’s your answer, along with:
+So, if you’ve been Googling “how to scale a cleaning business?” or “how to expand your cleaning business?”
+Here’s your answer!

 While growth is essential, timing is everything.
-Scaling up too quickly can hamstring your business and leave you vulnerable to financial hardships.
-Ensure your cleaning business is ready to grow before you start scaling.
+Scaling up too quickly can hamstring your business and leave you vulnerable to financial hardships—so before asking yourself how to scale a cleaning business, ask yourself first if it’s even possible.
+Remember, it’s crucial to ensure your cleaning business is ready to grow before you start scaling.

 Your cleaning business needs to have three things before you consider large-scale growth.

-• First, your business needs customers — lots of them.
+• First, your business needs customers—lots of them.
 A small trickle of walk-ins won’t sustain a large-scale enterprise.
-Don’t scale your cleaning business until you have a stable of reliable, regular customers to support you through any rough patches.
+Don’t scale or grow your cleaning business until you have a stable of reliable, regular customers to support you through any rough patches.

 • Next, your business needs a track record of steady profit over one to two years.
 Don’t expand your cleaning business until you’ve shown a consistent pattern of exceeding your revenue goals.
 Growing your cleaning business will come with lots of expenses.
 Cover the expansion costs by investing the current profit back into the business.